-- The master device maintains a sorted list of secondary cluster members in ascending order of inside IP addresses.
+The director device maintains a sorted list of secondary cluster members in ascending order of inside IP addresses.

-- The master device redirects the IPSec/Secure Sockets Layer (SSL) VPN tunnel to a device with the lowest load first, until it is one percent higher than the other devices.
+The director device redirects the IPSec/Secure Sockets Layer (SSL) VPN tunnel to a device with the lowest load first, until it is one percent higher than the other devices.

-- The master device redirects to itself only when all of the secondary cluster members are one percent higher than the master device.
+The director device redirects to itself only when all of the secondary cluster members are one percent higher than the director device.

-Here is an example with one master and two secondary cluster members:
+Here is an example with one director and two secondary cluster members:

-- The master device takes the connection if all of the members have a load that is one percent higher than the master device.
+The director device takes the connection if all of the members have a load that is one percent higher than the director device.

-- If the master device does not take the connection, the session is taken by the backup device that currently has the smallest load percentage.
+If the director device does not take the connection, the session is taken by the backup device that currently has the smallest load percentage.

-The VPN load balancing Master Election process is performed on the cluster outside network.
+The VPN load balancing Director Election process is performed on the cluster outside network.
 There are two types of data exchanged on the outside network:

-- Address Resolution Protocol (ARP) packets for the cluster IP address that are used for master discovery are exchanged.
-The maximum number of ARP packets that are sent for the cluster IP address in order to discover the master is:
+Address Resolution Protocol (ARP) packets for the cluster IP address that are used for director discovery are exchanged.
+The maximum number of ARP packets that are sent for the cluster IP address in order to discover the director is: